xuyuji9000/rocky-linux-playground/README.md

 # rocky-linux-playground

-This repo is used to play with [Rocky Linux](https://github.com/rocky-linux/rocky).
+This repo is used to play with [Rocky Linux](https://github.com/rocky-linux/rocky) and understand what it takes to create a working distribution.

 ## Join the discussion